TurboGears/tg2docs/docs/tutorials.rst

-.. todo:: Validate that toctree maxdepth values are appropriate
+.. todo:: Difficulty: Easy.
+Validate that toctree maxdepth values are appropriate

-.. todo:: Add link to cardlist manager whitepaper (from m.pedersen)
+.. todo:: Difficulty: Hard.
+Add link to cardlist manager whitepaper (from m.pedersen)

-.. todo:: Add links to "recipes and faqs"
+.. todo:: Difficulty: Medium (at most).
+Add links to "recipes and faqs"